 This conference, convened by UNICEF, the International Labour Organization (ILO) and the Overseas Development Institute (ODI), brings together national governments and policy practitioners, researchers and the international community to explore the arguments and the evidence emerging from the implementation of alternative cash transfer schemes and their implications for UCGs.
 It aims to promote informed policy debate and decision-making with regards to cash transfers, social protection and the objectives of reducing child poverty and improving wider outcomes for children.

 The conference is one component of a larger UNICEF and ODI-led project on UCGs.
-It will take place at the ILO's headquarters in Geneva (ILO, 4 Route des Morillons, CH-1211, Genève 22, Switzerland).
-The event is invitation only.

-The event will feature keynote speeches by:
+The event features keynote speeches by:

 Sir Richard Jolly - Honorary Professor and Research Associate of the Institute of Development Studies at the University of Sussex.